 This is a mutually beneficial activity.
 The name of James’s business – Brushes With Fame – reflects his appreciation and acknowledgement of what the opportunity means as he meets the people he paints and show his gratitude in a meaningful, tangible way.
 The subjects of James’s portrait duos are vast, with as many signed as sought: professional athletes (such as Michael Jordan, Ken Griffey Jr., and Kevin Garnett), entertainers (like Method Man, Killer Mike, and Rakim), icons (who include Boots Riley, Chuck D, and Yasin Bey), and “people who are genuine and significant in their talents and actions.”

-James has generously given six paintings to the UHHM, with four of the five portrait subjects have agreed to sign in exchange for receiving one, and the gift includes his depiction of the logo for celebrated docu-series “Switching Lanes,“ produced and cast by Crystal Johnson.
+James has generously given six paintings to the THHM, with four of the five portrait subjects have agreed to sign in exchange for receiving one, and the gift includes his depiction of the logo for celebrated docu-series “Switching Lanes,“ produced and cast by Crystal Johnson.
 The Official Record of Hip Hop is honored to include in our Archives and Collections all of James’s donated paintings, including his depictions of DJ Kool Herc, April Walker, Easy Mo Bee, Pete Rock, and Chukes.

-We are thrilled to share that all of James’s donated paintings, which are comprised of one painting and multiple digital images, will be included in the Universal Hip Hop Museum’s VR experience, which is currently in development and led by the exceptional Michael Carnevale, Matt Medonis, and the team at Carnevale & Co.
+We are thrilled to share that all of James’s donated paintings, which are comprised of one painting and multiple digital images, will be included in The Hip Hop Museum’s VR experience, which is currently in development and led by the exceptional Michael Carnevale, Matt Medonis, and the team at Carnevale & Co.

 James said, “It only seemed logical to make paintings of the progenitor of Hip Hop, Kool Herc.”
 While they’ve yet to connect, we hope our Spotlight on James will help one of Hip Hop’s bedrock MCs link with James.
-We can only cosign James when he declared, “DJ Kool Herc is the seed that has grown into Hip Hop, its culture, and made possible the UHHM.”
+We can only cosign James when he declared, “DJ Kool Herc is the seed that has grown into Hip Hop, its culture, and made possible the THHM.”

 Pioneering with the brand she created – Walker Wear – and beyond, April Walker was born to create and lead.
 This Brooklyn native was the first woman to soar in the fast-moving world of urban menswear.
 Business schools could teach her strategies in product placement, celebrity endorsements (read: Tupac Shakur, Biggie, RUN-DMC), distribution, and sales.
 James told us, “Streetwear fashion is now a multi-billion-dollar industry, thanks in large part to efforts and ideas by April and people like her.”
 Facts.